MaksymTurchyn/Text-recognition/README.md

 - Add information to the dictionary

-To witness the learning process run "learning_example.py" and type at least 3-4 lines of text
+To witness the learning process run "learning_example.py" and type at least 3-4 lines of text When character is found - two or more figures appear and you can see the subtraction result of image we are looking for and those in the dictionary